 Recently, she wanted to give her Internet password to her husband so that he could get on line.
 However, she still wanted to be able to exchange private messages with me that he would not be able to read.
 I, of course, introduced her to PGP.

-I gave her the usual lecture about how important it is to select a password that nobody else can easily guess, and that the ideal password would be some obscure and nonsense word that would have meaning only to here.
+I gave her the usual lecture about how important it is to select a password that nobody else can easily guess, and that the ideal password would be some obscure and nonsense word that would have meaning only to her.
 I told her all about not selecting birthdays, anniversaries, names, and the like.
 I didn't suggest a random combination of letters and numbers because we were not after world class security, we just wanted to keep her husband out of our private letters.
 So, after she selected her PGP password, I decided to give it a try at cracking it.
 The VERY FIRST password I tried worked!
 She was totally surprised at how easily I had found it, but it was a word that anyone knowing her would have access to.
 So, after giving her some more tips on good password selection, I let her try again.
 This time, it took me only 3 attempts before I found the right word.
 Finally, she gave up and let me pick a password for her."

 Had she used Diceware, the author's sister's very first passphrase would have been totally secure and known only to her.
 Remember: in public key cryptography, the security of your message depends on the recipient's passphrase.
 Spread the word about Diceware!

-DE -- A German word list (pdf format) provided by Benjamin Tenne under the terms of the GNU General Public License.
-Here is a sample German passphrase:
+CA -- Catalan word lists (ASCII and UTF-8) provided by Marcel Hernandez under the terms of the CC-BY-4.0 license.
+Here is a sample Catalan passphrase:

-distel ist landen kammer puffen
+distel ist landen kammer puffen nutze

 multa h64 quien enero tubo